 7. I will help with crowdfunding

 Illness, death, and other tragedies often incur unanticipated expenses.
-When a friend offered to help set up a crowdfunding campaign for my daughter, and another spread the word about it, the tender messages and generous donations that came in through the site moved us tremendously and were so practical in helping us face the mounting travel expenses and medical bills.
+When a friend offered to help set up a crowdfunding fundraiser for my daughter, and another spread the word about it, the tender messages and generous donations that came in through the site moved us tremendously and were so practical in helping us face the mounting travel expenses and medical bills.
 There are now so many wonderful websites that enable point-and-click fundraising for a loved one in need.

 8. You are constantly in my thoughts